magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-use-gateway-rpc-methods.md

 ## Step 2.
 Gateway RPC methods

 To send RPC requests to the gateway the one should use **RPC Debug Terminal** from **Control widgets** bundle.
-ThingsBoard IoT gateway has several RPC methods, which called from WEB UI, available by default.
+IoT Hub IoT gateway has several RPC methods, which called from WEB UI, available by default.
 The list of OOTB methods will be extended within upcoming releases.

 ### gateway_ping RPC method